1-anita-h/SoCPhysicalDesign-VSDWorkshop/README.md

 # Pre-Layout Timing Analysis

-Open the inv_tran.spice file and observe the input rise and fall slew values and the output load.
+The input rise and fall slew values and the output load value can be obtained in the inv_tran.spice file.

 ![alt text](https://github.com/1-anita-h/SoCPhysicalDesign-VSDWorkshop/blob/main/Images/36_input_rise_and_fall_slew.png)